bumyann/LoreOS/README.md

 ## Status

-LoreOS is in **Early Access** — actively developed, features ship regularly. no version numbers until beta. if something breaks, open an issue or find me.
+LoreOS is in **Early Access** — actively developed, features ship regularly.
+If something breaks, open an issue or find me on Discord!

 ---

 ## Credits

-Inspired by [SLEd](https://github.com/ActualBroeckchen/SLEd) by ActualBroeckchen — that's where the lorebook editor idea started. go check it out!
+Inspired by [SLEd](https://github.com/ActualBroeckchen/SLEd) by ActualBroeckchen — that's where the lorebook editor idea started.
+Go check it out!

 ---